pouët.net

 Thinking of a way to let others enjoy the music brought the idea of making an

-Amiga production, which immediately suggested the creation of a CPU-based player
+Amiga production, which immediately suggested the creation of a player capable

-to achieve a sufficiently high quality.
-In the past, I had never tried CPU-based
+of a sufficiently high quality.
+In the past, I had never tried CPU-based audio

-audio playback, but a quick experiment showed that it was doable and quite easy.
+playback, but a quick experiment showed that it was doable and quite easy.
+That

-That led to the development of a set of tools that process and play WAVE files.
+led to the development of a set of tools that generate and play sound files in

-They also proved that the Amiga can reach remarkably high frequencies (much
+part of the AQA package).
+The tools proved that the Amiga can reach remarkably

-beyond 70937.9 Hz), which pushed me in another direction: making something more
+high frequencies (much beyond 70937.9 Hz), which pushed me in another direction:

 Hertz Overload was being made for no specific demoparty.
 When it was almost

-finished (May 21st, 2024), I decided to check out which demoparties were about
+finished (May 21st, 2024), I checked out which demoparties were about to come

-to come and found out that the 68k Inside 2024 was only a days away!
-It looked
+and found out that the 68k Inside 2024 was only a few days away!
+It looked like

-like I could meet the deadline (May 25th) easily, but, of course, on the last
+I could meet the deadline (May 25th) easily, but, of course, on the last day all

-day all that could go wrong went wrong, so I could not make all the little
+that could go wrong went wrong, so I could not make all the little changes and

 --------------------------------------------------------------------------------